SAJIB3489/indoor-position-uwb/README.md

 **That's all for this task!
 Thank you.**

+**Exercise: 1**

+Anchor Placement: Use at least 6 anchors and 1 Tag.
+Arrange the anchors on a large table, ensuring they are spaced out.
+Keep the devices at a significant distance from each other.

+Data Collection: Use a listener device connected to your PC.
+Move the Tag to different positions within the setup.
+Collect data during these movements.

+Plotting the 3D Scatter Graph: Utilize Python algorithm to process the collected data.
+Plot a 3D scatter graph based on the data points.

 ### Further development the apps, updates the firmware, you will need following softwares.